Jg99/CharizardBot/README.md

 # CharizardBot
 CharizardBot Discord bot.

+Stable version: 4.6.4, NO LONGER IN DEVELOPMENT, JDA 4 WILL BE UNUSABLE!
-Stable version: 4.6.4, bug fixes/dependency updates only until 5.0 is complete 5.0 version in development, may take some time as this is a side project.
-5.0 will mostly be the migration to slash commands for the majority of commands, besides moderation and the help command will probably be under both.
+5.0 beta - semi stable, may eventually migrate to slash commands, besides moderation and the help command will probably be under both.
+Changes are reflected in the CHANGELOG file.

 If you enjoy my work and wish to donate, my Discord's patreon is https://patreon.com/gammastradingpost This bot is a java-based Discord bot that has a few features.
 Yes, it is now open source!
 Do whatever the heck you want with the code, but please contribute and keep any changes open source.
-It uses the JDA Discord wrapper.
+It uses the JDA Discord API.
 Version 3 and below used Javacord, and is not open source.
 ```
 Required tokens for this bot:
 Imgur API (place client id on the first line, and client secret on the 2nd in imgur_token.txt)